LawleyFall2017/230-fall2017/Schedule.md

 - **[Tuesday Exercise](weekly_materials/week9/jsBasicExercise.md)**: You'll be creating two web pages, one that uses JavaScript to modifies properties of elements on the page, and one that displays calculations based on user input.

-- **[Thursday Exercise 1](weekly_materials/week9/jsEventListenersExercise.md)**: You'll use some new JavaScript functions to create a currency calculator.
+- **[Thursday In-Class Exercise](weekly_materials/week9/jsEventListenersExercise.md)**: You'll use some new JavaScript functions to create a currency calculator.

-- **[Thursday Exercise 2](weekly_materials/week9/jsCookiesExercise.md)**: You'll change page content and then save those changes to cookies so that they can be applied when the page is reloaded.
+- **[Thursday Homework Exercise](weekly_materials/week9/jsCookiesExercise.md)**: You'll change page content and then save those changes to cookies so that they can be applied when the page is reloaded.

 ## <a name="week10">Week 10</a> (Oct 31/Nov 2): JQuery & JQueryUI
 A great deal of the Javascript on the web uses a freely-available library of code called JQuery (which, in fact, was originally written by an RIT student!).
 This week we'll look at JQuery and how to use it in your pages.